mvt-proj/mvt-rs/README.md

   <img src="https://github.com/mvt-proj/mvt-rs/assets/5981345/b31e1d59-2253-4406-90c9-453750c1bff2" width="40%" />
 </div>

-**mvt-rs** will allow you to publish any table or view with a geometry field as vector tiles through the definition in the configuration of the layers.
+**mvt-rs** will allow you to publish any table or view with a geometry field as vector tiles through the definition in the layers' configuration.

 ## Table of Layer Configuration Fields

-Each layer intended for publication is defined as a JSON file with the fields as shown below.
+Each published layer is defined as a JSON file with the fields as shown below.

 | Field                     | Meaning                                | Required | Default  | Example                |
 |---------------------------|----------------------------------------|----------|----------|------------------------|